spencerlievens/prova/docs/design/hashfuncs.md

 # Exploration of Potential Hash Functions

-What hash function should be used in RMGD?
+What hash function should be used in Prova?
 We want a mature algorithm that is novel enough to provide resistance to existing ASICs or new dedicated hardware for a reasonable time period, which is the reason SHA256d must be replaced.

 Selection goals: